Conference Agenda

 University of Iowa

-Hani, one of the 55 ethnic minorities in the People’s Republic of China who reside in Yunnan Province, trace their origins migrated from the Tibet plateau through the Sichuan basin to the Ailao mountains.
+Hani, one of the 55 ethnic minorities in the People’s Republic of China who reside in Yunnan Province, trace their origins to migration from the Tibetan Plateau through the Sichuan Basin to the Ailao Mountains.
 This film mainly focuses on one of the Hani Haba repertoire during the Kuzaza Festival (矻扎扎节), also known as the Sixth Month Year (六月年), one of the three major festivals of the Hani people.
-Due to the length of the narrative of ethnic musical epics, Hani Haba faces a grim survival situation that serves as Hani’s music and memory.
-By the end of the 20th century, Chinese scholars had finished the collection of Hani folk music in Yunnan, which marked the build-up of the Hani musical archives.
-Through interviews with the only Beima (clergy) Ma Jian Chang and the villagers of Aichun Village, one of the soundtracks is the 10-minute Hani Haba, which can only be sung by Beima during the Sixth Month (Hani calendar), aims to emphasize the dynamic nature of oral traditions in preserving cultural identity across generations.
-More broadly, this film tries to rely on music to convey oral narratives to maintain the coherence and continuity of the culture of minority groups in our contemporary changing world and local intangible heritage dynamics.
+Due to the lengthy narrative of ethnic musical epics, Hani Haba faces a challenging survival situation that serves as Hani’s music and memory.
+By the end of the 20th century, Chinese scholars had completed collecting Hani folk music in Yunnan, establishing the Hani musical archives.
+Through interviews with the only Beima (clergy), Ma Jian Chang, and the villagers of Aichun Village, one of the soundtracks is a 10-minute Hani Haba, which can only be sung by Beima during the Sixth Month (Hani calendar), highlighting the dynamic nature of oral traditions in preserving cultural identity across generations.
+More broadly, this film aims to use music to convey oral narratives, maintaining the coherence and continuity of minority groups’ culture in our rapidly changing world and within local intangible heritage dynamics.

 Music, our Empire: The Skopje 2014 Project and the Politicization of Roma